-The Public Interest Oversight Committee (PIOC)
+The Public Interest Oversight Committee (the "Committee")

 The current INEs are:-

 by a majority vote with only the INEs being entitled to vote.

-The Firm provides resources sufficient to enable each INE to perform their duties which include where considered appropriate, access to independent professional advice.
+The firm provides resources sufficient to enable each INE to perform their duties which include where considered appropriate, access to independent professional advice.